Tooth Eruption

 Permanent teeth

-The following table shows when the permanent teeth (adult teeth) erupt.
+The following chart shows when the permanent teeth erupt.
+Some people also refer to them as adult teeth.

 Upper Teeth Eruption Time